An early look at Elon Musk's Gigafactory, a building that could change the world

 For those unfamiliar, Tesla describes its massive 5.5 million square-foot Gigafactory as a way to “accelerate the world’s transition to sustainable transportation.”

-The first Gigafactory, located outside Sparks, Nevada, is an ambitious manufacturing facility that plans to build batteries for Tesla’s electric cars for the foreseeable future.
-To make these batteries, Tesla will use “economies of scale, innovative manufacturing, reduction of waste, and the simple optimization of locating most manufacturing process under one roof.”
+The first Gigafactory, located outside Sparks, Nevada, is an ambitious manufacturing facility that plans to build the batteries for Tesla’s electric cars for the foreseeable future.
+Tesla wants to build batteries that cost significantly less “using economies of scale, innovative manufacturing, reduction of waste, and the simple optimization of locating most manufacturing process under one roof.”

 The Gigafactory is also notable since it will be powered completely by renewable energy, according to Tesla.

-Tesla’s first Gigafactory aims to start building battery cells by 2017, to coincide with the launch of the Model 3, reaching full capacity by 2020.
+Tesla’s first Gigafactory aims to start building battery cells by 2017, reaching full capacity by 2020.
 But for now, all we can do is view the Gigafactory from the outside.
-And thanks to a drone pilot and his low-altitude quadrocopter, we can see how construction on the $5 billion building is coming along.
+And thanks to a drone pilot and his low-altitude quadrocopter, we can see how construction on the $US5 billion building is coming along.

-Construction on the roof is mostly complete.
+Tesla expects the roof to be complete by February 2016.
 Solar panels are coming later, but the white foundation will ensure the roof stays cool, thus optimising the efficiency of the solar panels.

-Still, many large parts of the building are under construction and it looks like Tesla is also preparing the area for another large expansion.

 Tesla has spent millions of dollars building the 'trailer city' around the Gigafactory, with several hundred thousand dollars spent on building a fire command center and guard shack, according to work permits.

-As Tesla puts the finishing touches on the exterior, it will begin building out the building's 'architectural interiors,' which will reportedly cost $10 million.
+As Tesla puts the finishing touches on the exterior, it will begin building out the building's interior, which aims to be completed by February.
+The 'architectural interiors' will reportedly cost $10 million.

 Business Insider Emails & Alerts